statedecoded/documentation/config.md

 The path, relative to the webroot, to an error page to be displayed if the database connection is not available.
 (Like the fail whale.)
 Do not begin this path with a slash.
 If this is undefined, a bare database connection error will be displayed.

 ## EMAIL_ADDRESS
-When there is cause to send an e-mail (e.g., API registration), what "From" address should be used?
+When there is cause for the website to send an e-mail (e.g., API registration), what "From" address should be used?

 ## EMAIL_NAME
 When sending e-mail, what name should appear in the "From" field?